teorth/equational_theories/CONTRIBUTING.md

 Contributions to the Lean codebase will pass through continuous integration (CI) checks that ensure that the Lean code compiles.
 Contributors of Lean code are highly encouraged to interact with the [Lean Zulip channel](https://leanprover.zulipchat.com/#narrow/stream/458659-Equational/) to help coordinate their contributions and resolve technical issues.

 Here is a list of human-contributed Lean files with mathematical content:
-- [`InfModel.lean`](equational_theories/InfModel.lean)  Studies specific laws that are known to only have infinite non-trivial models.
+- [`InfModel.lean`](equational_theories/InfModel.lean)  Studies specific laws that are known to only have infinite non-trivial models, with some additional associated files.
 - [`Completeness.lean`](equational_theories/Completeness.lean)  The Birkhoff completeness theorem.
 - [`Compactness.lean`](equational_theories/Compactness.lean)  The compactness theorem.
 - [`Counting.lean`](equational_theories/Counting.lean) Various theorems about counting laws.